userexperior-technologies/integration-guide/docs/android.md

     android:tag="com.userexperior.dontmask"
     ```

-    Code Example: Add above tag in XML of your EditText
+    Code Example: Add the above tag in XML of your EditText

     ```
     <EditText